 Americans care about animals.
 That is why, more and more, consumers are demanding better treatment for animals raised for food.

 Factory farming is a brutal and cruel industry.
-Egg-laying hens, especially, are subject to almost unimaginable suffering.
+Hens used by the egg industry, especially, are subject to almost unimaginable suffering.

 Common practices in egg production include intensively confining thousands of hens in industrial barns, debeaking without pain medication, and maceration — referring to the process whereupon male chicks are ground up alive.

 These methods are mostly exempt under state anti-cruelty laws as standard agricultural practices.